-- Students are subject to the academic requirements set forth in the catalog/check sheet in use during the year they entered the College with a declared major.
-When a student declares or changes their program/major the requirements of the program/major that are in effect at that time will apply, as set forth in the College Catalog (http://catalog.sussex.edu). - Students will be invited to the May commencement ceremony of the year they apply.
+- Students are subject to the academic requirements outlined in the catalog/check sheet used during the year they entered the College with a declared major.
+When a student declares or changes their program/major, the program/major requirements that are in effect at that time will apply, as set forth in the College Catalog (http://catalog.sussex.edu). - Students will be invited to the May commencement ceremony of the year they apply.
 Students who apply late may miss the opportunity to participate in the May Commencement Ceremony.
 Students participating in the May Ceremony will become graduates upon successful completion of all program requirements.

-- Degree candidates are required to satisfy all prerequisites courses. - You must complete all required course work with no less than a cumulative 2.0 average. - You must fulfill all graduation requirements including the Foundations for Success and the Capstone Course for their program. - Students should check with their respective advisors or the Student Success Center to determine specific responsibilities.
+- Degree candidates are required to satisfy all prerequisites courses. - You must complete all required coursework with no less than a cumulative 2.0 average. - You must fulfill all graduation requirements, including the Foundations for Success and the Capstone Course for their program. - Students should check with their respective advisors or the Student Success Center to determine specific responsibilities.